nithin001/react-catalogue/README.md

    * I just love writing reducers.
 The most predictable part of the code.
 It's very simple to write tests for reducers as a reducer function should be a pure function with no side effects.
 Completed cart reducer.
 It supports three actions currently.
    * I am using Immutable JS for the data elements.
 It just makes everything simple and reduces the need of React's life cycle methods.
    * All the reducers are complete.
 I think they should be enough for all the business cases stated.
 If needed, we can more later.

+## World of actions
+   * Just wrote the first action file.
+Some considerations:
+     * I am using separate dispatch for ui actions.
+Seems redundant but looks specific.
+     * Started using sinon for stubing and spying.
+We need not worry about the api layer anymore.